 Route 1: Tehran, Semnan, Mahdishahr, Shahmirzad, Foolad Mahalleh, Telmadreh intersection, Orost village, Badab Surat

 Route 2: Tehran, Sari, Kiasar, Telmadreh three ways, Orost village, Badab Surat

-Semnan and Sari’s roads route to Orost village is asphalt, and the dirt road starts from this village and continues to Badab Surat springs located in the east of the town.
+Semnan and Sari’s road route to Orost village is asphalt, and the dirt road starts from this village and continues to Badab Surat springs, located in the east of the town.